-If you require any further information, please see Mrs Trought in the English Resource Room.
+If you require any further information, please see Mrs Trought.

 MUSIC

 In this course you will explore a wide range of music through practical methods, which will allow you to play to your strengths.

 Your teacher will give you a firm grounding in a variety of compositional techniques, including those which use music technology.